Experiential learning resources for the innovative educator

 In my personal opinion, 21st-century skills are just as essential as hard skills or content knowledge.
 Yes, to be a nurse you need to have a clear understanding of human anatomy, but you also need to be able to work well with others, communicate effectively with patients, problem-solve, and critically think.

-So an important piece of my senior experience is building 21st-century skills.
+So an important phase of senior seminars is building 21st-century skills.
 Your seniors will build these skills through authentic learning experiences and then reflect on and showcase those skill-building experiences using a 21st-century skills portfolio/journal.
-The senior experience resource includes this 21st-century skill-building portfolio.
+The senior project resource includes this 21st-century skill-building portfolio.
 I distribute this portfolio around the same time as the personal learning plan because building this portfolio is a long-term experience.
 Students build it over the course of the session.
 How I implement my 21st-century skills portfolio:

 Step 4: Career Exploration